Ningheim/AtlasTVC/README.md

 #### Servo2Offset
 Mounting offset for the second servo.
 The servo head/servo horn needs to be tangent in a way to the cylindrical part it's going to be pushing and pulling on.
 You'll see reference picture later on in this document.

 *NOTE: I have the servo mounts set to fit Miuzei MG90 Servos from the dimensions [here](https://manuals.plus/asin/B0BWJ26PX2).
-You can make your own but MG90s are often the gold standard for TVC in hobby rocketry*
+You can redesign the mounts to fit your own but MG90s are often the gold standard for TVC in hobby rocketry*

 ## Assembly